-Paul Bregoli begins his fourth season as an assistant coach with the Wheaton College softball team.
+Paul Bregoli recently concluded his fourth season as an assistant coach with the Wheaton College softball team in 2015.

 Bregoli assists the staff in all aspects of the program while primarily focusing on the hitters.
 Bregoli brings a wealth of knowledge to the Lyons' coaching staff having served as a head coach for a myriad of sports including baseball, basketball, softball and soccer at the youth and high school levels before coming to Wheaton.